-Fun fact

-In 2017, Israeli chef Michael Solomonov won the prestigious James Beard award for Outstanding Chef.
+Fun fact In 2017, Israeli chef Michael Solomonov won the prestigious James Beard award for Outstanding Chef.
 His restaurants and cookbook reflect an incredible amalgamation of multiple cultures and cuisines that have merged to create a uniquely Israeli kitchen.

-Taking it home

-Encourage your campers to take their favorite recipes from the summer home to make with their families.
+Taking it home Encourage your participants to take their favorite recipes home to make with their families.
 Remind them that the stories they heard are stories they can share with others.